-Student Loans without a Credit Check
+Student Loans Without a Credit Check

 You can’t get around a credit check when applying for private student loans.
 But you won’t get one when you apply for federal student loans.
 You’ll fill out a Free Application for Federal Student Aid (FAFSA).
 This determines your eligibility as opposed to your credit score or a cosigner’s credit score.

-Because there’s a cap on how much federal aid you can receive, you may have to look to a private loan to make up the difference.
+Because there’s a cap on how much federal aid (government loan) you can receive, you may have to look to a private loan to make up the difference.
 If you aren’t eligible for federal aid or have maxed out your borrowing power, try finding a cosigner for your loan if you’re unsure that your credit report will pass the sniff test.